 6) Promotes cleaner, healthier air.

-The heat pump system will provide you with fresh, clean air that has been filtered to remove dust and other particles within the home.
-This is very beneficial for people who suffer from allergies or asthma since no allergens are floating around in the room when using a heat pump.
+It system will provide you with fresh, clean air that has been filtered to remove dust and other particles within the home.
+This is very beneficial for people who suffer from allergies or asthma since no allergens are floating around in the room when using it.

 7) Uses low-level electricity.